eNMS-automation/eNMS/docs/services/default_services.rst

 - ``Privileged mode`` If checked, Netmiko should enter enable mode on the device before applying the above configuration block
 - ``Driver`` Which Netmiko driver to use when connecting to the device
 - ``Use driver from device`` If set to True, the driver defined at device level (``netmiko_driver`` property of the device) is used, otherwise the driver defined at service level (``driver`` property of the service) is used.
 By default, this property is set to ```True`` and eNMS uses the driver defined in the ``netmiko_driver`` property of the device.
 A **driver** can be selected among all available netmiko drivers.
 The list of drivers is built upon netmiko ``CLASS_MAPPER_BASE`` in ``ssh_dispatcher.py`` (https://github.com/ktbyers/netmiko/blob/develop/netmiko/ssh_dispatcher.py#L69.
-- ``Fast CLI`` If checked, Netmiko will disable internal wait states and delays in order to execute the job as fast as possible.
+- ``Fast CLI`` If checked, Netmiko will disable internal wait states and delays in order to execute the service as fast as possible.
 - ``Timeout`` Netmiko internal timeout in seconds to wait for a connection or response before declaring failure.
 - ``Delay factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
 Delay factor is used in the send_command Netmiko method.
 See here for more explanation: (https://pynet.twb-tech.com/blog/automation/netmiko-what-is-done.html)
 - ``Global delay factor`` Netmiko multiplier used to increase internal delays (defaults to 1).
 Global delay factor affects more delays beyond Netmiko send_command.
 Increase this for devices that have trouble buffering and responding quickly.